citizenfx/fivem-docs/content/docs/support/server-issues.md

 ### My Server Can Only Use 48 Slots

-Using more than 48 slots requires a [Cfx.re Element Club Argentum 💿](https://portal.cfx.re/subscriptions) subscription or higher.
+Using more than 48 slots requires a [Element Club Argentum 💿](https://portal.cfx.re/subscriptions) subscription or higher.

 To raise the maximum player cap: